-10.1.
+Subsequent funding will not be awarded until receipt of this report and approval of this report by MDUK's Medical Research Committee.
+Interim meetings with the Principal Investigator and Co-Investigator(s) may be requested to provide an update on the research. - 9.2.
 On termination of the grant, the Principal Investigator is required to complete an End of Project Report which is to be received by MDUK within two calendar months of the end of the grant period.
-Failure to submit will result in the final payment being withheld until submission of the report and may affect future grant applications.

-- 10.2.
-Where volunteers are involved in research the Principal Investigator and Coinvestigator(s) are required within the bounds of relevant ethical framework to provide feedback to the volunteers at appropriate intervals during and after their research - 10.3.
+Failure to submit will result in the final payment being withheld until submission of the report and may affect future grant applications. - 9.3.
+Where volunteers are involved in research the Principal Investigator and Co-investigator(s) are required within the bounds of relevant ethical framework to provide feedback to the volunteers at appropriate intervals during and after their research; this should be evidenced in the annual progress report. - 9.4.
 MDUK has a duty to its donors and supporters to provide evidence of the outcomes and impact of the research it has funded.
 Therefore, the Principal Investigator is required to complete on an annual basis submission of outputs and impact data through ResearchFish and to respond in a timely manner to any requests for clarification, corrections or otherwise of that submission.
 ResearchFish submissions should only include information that is relevant to MDUK-funded grants.
-The Principal Investigator will be required to provide follow-up information on the research after completion of the project as and when requested by MDUK. - 10.4.
+The Principal Investigator will be required to provide follow-up information on the research after completion of the project as and when requested by MDUK. - 9.5.
 As part of its obligations as a member of the Association of Medical Research Charities (AMRC), MDUK is required to provide them with annual details of grants awarded.
 Therefore, we reserve the right to submit information including the grant reference number, grant title, start and end dates, award amount, co-funding information (where relevant), host institution, principal investigator name, award abstract, grant type and information on animal use.
-This information may also be shared in other data analyses unless marked as confidential.
+This information may also be shared in other data analyses unless marked as confidential. - 9.6.
+The Principal Investigator shall allow an individual authorised by MDUK to inspect and observe the performance of the work of the grant at all reasonable times with reasonable prior notice.